By Cheryl Angelina Koehler | Photos by Robin Jolin

 “In the eighties everybody was getting into food, but few of us had much experience,” says Wilson, who founded Market Hall in partnership with her bothers Tony and Peter Wilson.
 “Someone told us about a friend who was in the music business and wanted to open a wine shop.
 That was Paul Marcus.
 He and Oliveto were our first tenants.”

 Lack of experience mattered less than interest and desire to do something exciting in a field that was just waking up from a dark period, when modern “convenience” foods had spawned the idea that cooking was passé.

 “Shoppers still wanted convenience foods, but we wanted real groceries,” says Wilson.

 Transformation of a Neighborhood

 On a beautiful late-summer morning in 2017, I’m out in front of Market Hall talking to longtime Rockridge resident Deborah Layton.
-We’re looking through a photo gallery on Layton’s phone of Highwire Coffee Roasters cappuccino artistry as Layton’s dog Pretzel watches expectantly for an approaching canine friend.
-The dog arrives soon along with owners Tony and Golden DeBone, an older couple who have lived in Rockridge since 1970.
+We’re looking through a photo gallery on Layton’s phone of Highwire Coffee Roasters cappuccino artistry as Layton’s dog, Pretzel, watches expectantly for an approaching canine friend.
+The dog arrives soon along with owners Tony and Golden DeBone, who have lived in Rockridge since 1970.
 Tony remembers the corner of College and Keith as a seasonal Christmas tree lot and pumpkin patch, with the line of buildings across the street housing sweatshops.
 At that time, Italian-American families still predominated in the neighborhood, growing tomatoes, grapes, figs, eggplants, and herbs in huge kitchen gardens outside their craftsman bungalows.
 Some made wine in their basements.

 “The neighborhood has been very fortunate,” says Tony DeBone, who doesn’t seem to miss the good old days.
 “The Wilsons were very sensitive and made sure they didn’t overstep.”